DaveBitter/portfolio/content/articles/quickBits.md

 items:
   - type: quick-bits
     body: >-
+      As a reference, the mono-repo might look something like this:

+      ```

+      packages/

+      ├── foo-pkg

+      │   └── package.json

+      ├── bar-pkg

+      │   └── package.json

+      ├── baz-pkg

+      │   └── package.json

+      └── qux-pkg
+          └── package.json

+      ```

+      In its essence, [Manypkg](https://github.com/Thinkmill/manypkg) is a linter for `package.json` files in Yarn, Bolt or pnpm mono-repos.
+You can use it to automate these chores.
+Simply run `yarn add @manypkg/cli` and you can run the following commands in your pre-commit hooks and pipelines:

+      ## `manypkg check`

+      I use this to check whether all `package.json` files are alphabetically sorted, there are internal and external mismatches between packages, there are invalid dev and peer dependency relationships, invalid package names and more.
+You can have a look at the checks [here](https://github.com/Thinkmill/manypkg#checks).

+      ## `manypkg fix`

+      This will run the check and try to automatically resolve the issues it finds.
+Usually, it’s a wise idea to run this command in your pre-commit hook.
+That way, your pipeline won’t fail mid-way because of a minor issue.

+      ## `manypkg run <partial package name or directory> <script>`

+      With this command, you can run a script in a `package.json` file of a particular package in the mono-repo.
+Let’s say you have a package that has a script that runs a test for that package.
+You can then run `manypkg run your-package some-tests`.

+      ## `manypkg exec <cli command>`

+      This will let you run a CLI command in each of the packages.
+For example, you can run `yarn manypkg exec rm -rf dist` to remove the dist folder in every package in the mono-repo.

+      ## Verdict

+      Although the latter two are nice to have, the check and fix commands are vital in any mono-repo to me.
+It not only helps me but gives me peace of mind that a large group of developers can work on the mono-repo and we have checks and tools in place to make sure that dependencies are properly checked and fixed.

+      Since introducing this into a project I work on, we managed to easily keep everything up-to-date across the mono-repo.

+      Try it out in your project!
+You’ll see that it makes your life way easier.
+    date: 2022-06-01T00:00:00.000Z
+    slug: manypkg
+    tags:
+      - front-end
+    intro: >-
+      When building a component library as a mono-repo, you need to keep internal and external dependencies up-to-date between packages.
+You could do this manually once in a while, but there is a better way.
+Let’s have a look at Manypkg!
+    teaserCopy: >-
+      When building a component library as a mono-repo, you need to keep internal and external dependencies up-to-date between packages.
+You could do this manually once in a while, but there is a better way.
+Let’s have a look at Manypkg!
+    teaserImage: /img/quick-bits/mono-repo.jpg
+    title: Keeping dependencies in sync in your mono-repo
+  - type: quick-bits
+    body: >-
       The idea is simple; the user scrolls.
 As soon as the user is over a certain threshold, you snap to the next item.
 We used to do this with Javascript to calculate when the user is over this threshold.
 We would then manually scroll to a certain position with a neat animation.